ArinTorney/cpp-tools-and-codes/tutorials/c++/Multithreading Examples.md

     return 0;
 }
 ```
-This one is an improved version, which only goes on for 1 second.
+This one is an improved version, which only goes on for 1/4 seconds.
 There is a for loop in each thread so that the multithreaded nature is clearly visible.
 ```c++
 #include <iostream>
 #include <thread>